santrancisco/cornmbank-route53-terraform/README.md

 # What is this?

 This is my terraform code to provision/config route53 for my cornmbank.com site.
 It's my playground to learn terraform.
 If it helps you, great.
+And yes, having this file is like doing zone transfer on my cornmbank `dig AXFR cornmbank.com`  but I don't mind as it's nothing sensitive :)

 For this task, i created a new user in AWS with full access to Route53 policy attached.